Why this matters:

 And knowing it was just food made it worse.
 Sugar, sugar, sugar.
 I felt justified that it was Carbs’ and Sugar’s fault the more I read popular arguments and advice on diet.

 I was just addicted, right?
 “Sugar turns on the same areas of my brain as drugs.”
 My taste buds had been corrupted.
 It wasn’t just the food, it was more.
 Every argument for chemicals, processing, modern agriculture, big business, huge food corporations and their marketing, insulin resistance, “sugar” genes, etc., took on greater importance.

 These arguments shored up my convictions (confirmation bias anyone?) that there was “something” to sugar that was more devious than innocent little peanut butter cups sitting sweetly on the gas station shelf, minding their own business and not trying to TEMPT ME INTO SINNING!
 If I could just get rid of this “sugar addiction” and these cravings, the world would be right again!

 Does this sound like you?

 I would be good, good, good, and then life would get in the way.
 Another party.
 Or ‘cause it was Friday.
 Or ‘cause after all, “I need moderation.”
-I’d be strict, feel great for a bit and then give in and binge or let it all go for a couple days and feel guilty all over again.
+I’d be strict, feel great for a bit, and then give in and binge or let it all go for a couple of days and feel guilty all over again.
 How tiresome!

 Nowadays, I still like food.
 A lot!
 But there’s a difference.
 I don’t experience cravings, binge cycles, food-guilt, food-avoidance/fear, or mental hunger.
 Food occupies a VERY small part of my life, whereas it used to be a huge part in the planning, preparation, shopping, worrying, thinking, and denying.